slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On agency

 <!--
+> *"If there’s no wind, row."
+-- Latin Proverb*
 > *"As a grown man you should know better than to go around advising people."
 -- Bertolt Brecht*
 > *"The mind gives up before the body."
 "Doing is faster than watching."
 "Choose inspiration over envy."
-"The optimal zone for performance is 'slightly hungry'."
+"The optimal zone for performance is ’slightly hungry’."
 "Better bored than busy."
 "Persistence beats timing.
 Execution beats luck.
 Not immediately but eventually."
-"You get paid for being right first, and to be first, you can't wait for consensus."
+"You get paid for being right first, and to be first, you can’t wait for consensus."
-"Don't settle and don't struggle.
+"Don’t settle and don’t struggle.
 Life is what flows in between."
 -- Naval Ravikant*

-- It's on documentation.
-If it's not add it.
+- It’s on documentation.
+If it’s not add it.
 -->

-Helpful people don't ask «how can I help».
+Helpful people don’t ask «how can I help».
 They just help.
 (Naval Ravikant)

 Hints:

-- Help with a precise thing («I can drop a lasagna at 4:00.») instead of I'm here for you.
+- Help with a precise thing («I can drop a lasagna at 4:00.») instead of I’m here for you.

-> *"If you have a dream, don't waste your energies explaining why."
+> *"If you have a dream, don’t waste your energies explaining why."
 -- Paulo Coelho*

 > *"The superior man is modest in his speech but exceeds in his actions."
 -- Confucius*

-> *"I don't count my sit-ups.
+> *"I don’t count my sit-ups.
 I only start counting once it starts hurting."
 -- Muhammad Ali*

 > *"The longer the tongue, the shorter the hands."